robole/markdown-reference/markdown.md

 ## Syntax

-Mostly Markdown is just plain text with a few special non-alphabetic characters such as \*, these mark that piece of text to be transformed, becoming some element in the HTML ouput.
+Mostly Markdown is just plain text with a few special non-alphabetic characters such as \*, these mark that piece of text to be transformed, becoming some element in the HTML output.

 ### Paragraph